craigpastro/nungwi/README.md

 # Nungwi

 Nungwi is a authorization service inspired by [Google Zanzibar](https://research.google/pubs/pub48190/).
-It is also is a village located at the northern end of the island of Zanzibar.
+It is written in Prolog and wrapped with Python.
+Nungwi is also is a village located at the northern end of the island of Zanzibar.

-Nungwi is extremely experimental and is very much a WIP.
+This is very much a WIP and I welcome all contributions!

 ## Example Usage